-- Pitt Public Health students may register for undergraduate courses with the permission of their academic advisor. - Advisors will indicate permission with signatures on the student's Enrollment Forms.
-However, students may also need to obtain permission from the instructor of the course. - Students should contact the Master's Program Epidemiology Student Services Specialist for specific instructions. - Students should be aware that credits obtained from undergraduate courses do not go towards earning a master's or doctoral degree.
+- Pitt Public Health students may register for undergraduate courses with the permission of their Program Director. - Program Director will indicate permission with signatures on the student's Enrollment Form.
+However, students may also need to obtain permission from the instructor of the course. - Students will be required to contact the Course Instructor for permission to enroll.
+If permission is granted, the student will need to obtain a permission number from that specific department's Student Services Coordinator. - Students should be aware that credits obtained from undergraduate courses do not count towards earning a master's or doctoral degree.